ZzBombardierzZ/EpochRemote-DiscordBot/readme.md

 ## Future plans
-- Add a restore sql server command.
-This would require getting the sql login info in the config file, causing more security concerns from potential users.
-This would have a neat menu that you can choose which backup to restore from.
 - Add RCON commands to the bot and add option for RCON warnings to be sent when stopping/restarting/restoring the server.
 - Add a git pull command to the bot?
 - Make the exe into a GUI enabled application?